pygeek/PyInterstate2/README.rst

-PyInterstate2: A Python wrapper for InterstateApp
+PyInterstate2: A Python wrapper for the InterstateApp v2 REST API
 =================================================

 Support for all resources in InterstateApp v2 REST API as `documented <http://developers-v2.interstateapp.com/docs/rest>`_.